 - Step 4 – Wait the Necessary Time (The “Cure Period”)

 - Step 5 – File the Eviction in Court

 - Step 6 – Go to Court

 - Step 7 – Move the Tenant Out + Recover Costs

 Evicting a tenant is rarely easy.
-However, the more prepared a landlord is going into the situation, the better their odds in having the ordeal end in their favor.
+However, the more prepared a landlord is, the better their odds of having the ordeal end in their favor.
 The following steps provide an overview of the eviction process:

 Each state has its own unique eviction laws.
-While some go into greater detail than others, many of them cover the required notice-lengths that must be given in eviction letters before beginning the process with the courts.
+While some go into greater detail than others, many of them cover the required notice lengths that must be given in eviction letters before beginning the court process of legally removing the tenant.

 More information on each state’s laws can be found below.

 It’s very important the landlord knows that they have the legal grounds to evict the tenant.
 If the landlord is providing a rental that is uninhabitable, for example, many states permit the tenant to withhold rent payments until the problem is remedied.